Write custom SQL

 In the query editor, enter your custom SQL.
 Sigma provides autocomplete suggestions to guide you.

-You can reference workbook controls in your SQL by wrapping the control id in curly brackets.
-See Reference workbook controls.
+You can reference workbook controls in your SQL by wrapping the control ID in curly brackets.
+See Reference workbook controls on this page.

 Reference workbook controls

-You can reference workbook controls in your SQL by wrapping the control’s id name in curly brackets:
+You can reference workbook controls as parameters in your SQL by wrapping the control ID in curly brackets:

 {{my-control-id}}

-You can find the control ID in the Settings panel for a control.
+You can find the control ID in the Settings tab for a control.
 See Parameters in workbooks.

-If the control's value is output with single quotation marks, you can remove these quotation marks by prepending the keyword #raw
+If the control value is output with single quotation marks, you can remove these quotation marks by prepending the keyword #raw

 {{#raw my-control-id}}